Be Here Now (album): Retrospective appraisal

 The album's 2016 reissue attracted a number of reviews, with most continuing to criticise the album's production and song lengths.
-Laura Snapes of Pitchfork calls Be Here Now "one of the most agonizing listening experiences in pop music", amplified by the "bloated and indulgent" remaster.
-Snapes further panned Noel's decision to only remix "D'You Know What I Mean?", concluding that there was no point in reissuing the album if its creators didn't care enough.
-She ultimately states, "this turgid collection is the ultimate expression of Be Here Now: as bloated and indulgent as the record itself, the music a secondary concern to the product’s status".
-In Drowned in Sound, Andrzej Lukowski felt that when compared to the band's earlier work, Be Here Now lacked "aspirational rock 'n' roll swagger" besides a few tracks.
-Lukowski also agreed that a complete remix of the album would have been beneficial, considering "D'You Know What I Mean?" needed it "the least".
+Laura Snapes of Pitchfork described Be Here Now as being "one of the most agonizing listening experiences in pop music", amplified by its "bloated and indulgent" remaster.
+Snapes further panned Noel's decision to only remix "D'You Know What I Mean?", concluding that "this turgid collection is the ultimate expression of Be Here Now: as bloated and indulgent as the record itself, the music a secondary concern to the product's status".

+Andrzej Lukowski of Drowned in Sound felt that when compared to the band's earlier work, Be Here Now lacked "aspirational rock 'n' roll swagger" besides a few tracks; he also agreed that a complete remix of the album would have been beneficial, considering "D'You Know What I Mean?" needed it "the least".
 In Clash magazine, Clarke Geddes was more positive, agreeing that although the album was bloated and over-produced, it still offered highlights, naming "I Hope, I Think, I Know".
 He also positively appraised the bonus tracks in the box set, believing fans will be satisfied with the extra material.

+However, in contrast to its later negative reception, Angus Batey of The Quietus offered a highly positive reappraisal of Be Here Now upon its 2016 reissue, calling it "the best Oasis album"; he praised the album's lyricism as deeper and superior to its predecessors while arguing that its backlash reflected "a record that too accurately reflect[ed] the underlying chaos and instability of the era it was made in".
+In 2020, Luke Holland of The Guardian described Be Here Now as a "flawed masterpiece"; writing that "as a snapshot of 90s excess – a bygone age of pig-headed rock-star bravado – it’s a preposterous hoot."